 Lewanika offers a thrilling mix of activities, as follows:

-– Liuwa Plain National Park is located on the Upper Zambezi floodplains in the remote far west of Zambia.
-Covering approximately 3,600 square kilometres of grasslands, woodlands, and water sources, it’s home to a real wealth of wildlife.
+Expertly guided game drives– Liuwa Plain National Park is located on the Upper Zambezi floodplains in the remote far west of Zambia.
+Covering approximately 3,600 square kilometers of grasslands, woodlands, and water sources, it’s home to a real wealth of wildlife.
 The predator count features lion, leopard, cheetah, spotted hyena, jackal, and wild dog, while herbivores in residence include buffalo, wildebeest, zebra, and all sorts of antelopes.
 The park even experiences a wildebeest migration during the green season.
 Drives from camp take place during early morning and late afternoon, and they provide great opportunities for viewing this treasure trove of species.

 Night drives– Any safarists interested in viewing the park’s nocturnal mammals can head out after sunset with an expert guide.
 You’ll have a lot of fun searching for leopard, civet, genet, and the prickly porcupine!